 - The family may wish to keep the account as is without investing any further until the account reaches its maturity age.
 Interest earnings will keep flowing as usual and the account will keep growing at a compounded rate.
 Once the account matures, the girl can withdraw the money as usual.

 No!
-NRIs cannot avail this scheme.
+NRIs cannot avail of this scheme.
 It is an RBI mandate which says that NRIs cannot invest in small savings schemes in India.
 Since Sukanya Samriddhi Scheme is a small savings scheme, NRIs are totally excluded.
-But if you have already have this account and become NRI then you will avail all the benefits.
+But if you already have this account and become NRI then you will avail of all the benefits.

 - Birth certificate of the female child for age verification.
 The name of the child has to be clearly mentioned on the certificate.

 - Identity proof of the depositor – this can be a legal guardian or one of the two parents.

 - Address proof of the depositor – this can be a legal guardian or one of the two parents.

 What if the birth certificate of the female child is not available?